readthedocs/sphinx-autoapi/tests/pypackageexample/index.rst

-.. pyexample documentation master file, created by sphinx-quickstart on Fri May 29 13:34:37 2015.
+.. pypackageexample documentation master file, created by sphinx-quickstart on Fri May 29 13:34:37 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyexample's documentation!
+Welcome to pypackageexample's documentation!
 =====================================

 .. toctree::